-In the event that a sump pump cover is refused or cannot be installed, ASHRAE 62.2 ventilation may be installed in the lowest level of the home to reduce the ambient level of radon.
+In the event that a sump pump cover is refused or cannot be installed, exhaust ventilation may be installed in the lowest level of the home to reduce the ambient level of radon.
+Set the flow rate to meet the calculated ASHRAE 62.2 continuous ventilation rate, but no lower than 15 CFM continuous.
+This installation will then meet the whole-building ventilation requirements for the building.
+See Mechanical Ventilation in Chapter 5 - Section 5.12.4 (3).